MISSION IMPRESSIONS NOVEMBER 2017

 This epic journey along the roads, and the journey of solidarity in the classrooms, enabled me to rediscover community life in a touring company, with my partner, and friends: some very long-standing, some long-standing and others new.
 “Our Friends are those who know us well, and who love us all the same.” – so goes a malicious saying, and it is reciprocal.

 The true magnitude of this adventure of personal commitment also revealed itself, just as we left it, in the plane above the nurturing greenery of the paddy fields surrounding this immense lake with its inflowing and outflowing waters.
 Since our return to this Europe, so cold and overabundant, an Asian fruit has ripened: peace and calm.
-Before there was terror, just like that of the mother and her inseparable child whom I had treated together; the terror of my childhood spent in another county at war, in another period had undoubtedly spread to this land, to these waters, to the winding delta of the Mekong.
+Before there was terror, just like that of the mother and her inseparable child whom I had treated together; the terror of my childhood spent in another country at war, in another period had undoubtedly spread to this land, to these waters, to the winding delta of the Mekong.